shred/acme4j/src/doc/docs/development/challenge.md

 Starting with _acme4j_ v2.12, generic challenges can be added globally using Java's `ServiceLoader` mechanism.

 Your implementation must provide a challenge provider that implements the `org.shredzone.acme4j.provider.ChallengeProvider` interface and is annotated with a `org.shredzone.acme4j.provider.ChallengeType` annotation giving the name of your challenge.
-The only method `Challenge create(Login login, JSON data)` must return a new instance of your `Challenge` class which is initalized with the challenge data given in the `data` JSON structure.
+The only method `Challenge create(Login login, JSON data)` must return a new instance of your `Challenge` class which is initialized with the challenge data given in the `data` JSON structure.

 A simple example of a `ChallengeProvider` is: